rzalog/WordCount/README.md

-Allows word counting and related statistics of epub files.
+A Python command line tool that allows word counting and related statistics of epub files.